-- 1/4 cup almond flour fine ground
+- ¼ cup almond flour finely ground

 - 1 TB baking powder

-- 1/2 cup dates chopped
+- ½ cup chopped dates

-- 1 cup blueberries rinsed and dried well
+- 1 cup blueberries

-- Pre-heat oven to 375 degrees.
+- Preheat oven to 375 degrees.
 Line a large cookie sheet with parchment paper.

 - Zest and squeeze lemon.
 Chop dates into ¼-inch pieces.

 - Stir nut milk, lemon juice, and vanilla together.
 Sprinkle in powdered egg replacer while whisking.
 Stir until well mixed.
 Let sit for 10 minutes.
 Stir in lemon zest.